BlueBrain/web-data-container/README.md

 - [MessagePack](https://msgpack.org/)
   - No random access

-This comparison is of course not complete and most often stops at the first missing feature found
+This comparison is of course not complete and most often stops at the first missing feature found.